 Help & Support - Landlordy app

-To learn about what has been improved, changed and fixed in the latest app update, check out Landlordy changelog.
+To learn about what has been improved, changed and fixed in the latest app update, check out the Landlordy changelog.

 Frequently asked questions

-Please remember that in most countries software used for property management is considered tax-deductible expense, so you can include app costs in you tax declaration (check with your accountant).
+Please remember that in most countries software used for property management is considered tax-deductible expense, so you can include the app costs in you tax declaration (check with your accountant).

 Personal Edition features include:

-Unlimited number of properties and rental units - free version of the app is limited to two properties.
+Unlimited number of properties and rental units - the free version of the app is limited to two properties.